arnaudgolfouse/gdnative-doc-rs/example/doc/Interface.md

 Dijkstra's algorithm.

 ### Parameters
 - `origin` : ID of the origin point, or array of IDs (preferably [`Int32Array`](https://docs.godotengine.org/en/stable/classes/class_poolintarray.html)).
 - `optional_params: `[`Dictionary`](https://docs.godotengine.org/en/stable/classes/class_dictionary.html) : Specifies optional arguments.

   Valid arguments are :

   - `"input_is_destination": `[`bool`](https://docs.godotengine.org/en/stable/classes/class_bool.html) (default : [`true`](https://docs.godotengine.org/en/stable/classes/class_bool.html)) :

     Wether or not the `origin` points are seen as destination.
   - `"maximum_cost": `[`float`](https://docs.godotengine.org/en/stable/classes/class_float.html)
 (default : [`INF`](https://docs.godotengine.org/en/stable/classes/class_@gdscript.html#constants)) :

     Specifies maximum cost.
 Once all shortest paths no longer than maximum cost are found, algorithm terminates.
 All points with cost bigger than this are treated as inaccessible.
   - `"initial_costs": `[`float`](https://docs.godotengine.org/en/stable/classes/class_float.html) [`Array`](https://docs.godotengine.org/en/stable/classes/class_array.html) (default : empty) :

     Specifies initial costs for given origins.
 Values are paired with corresponding indices in the origin argument.
 Every unspecified cost is defaulted to `0.0`.

     Can be used to weigh the origins with a preference.
-  - `"terrain_weights"": `[`Dictionary`](https://docs.godotengine.org/en/stable/classes/class_dictionary.html) (default : empty) :
+  - `"terrain_weights": `[`Dictionary`](https://docs.godotengine.org/en/stable/classes/class_dictionary.html) (default : empty) :

     Specifies weights of terrain types.
 Keys are terrain type IDs and values are floats.
 Unspecified terrains will have [infinite](https://docs.godotengine.org/en/stable/classes/class_@gdscript.html#constants) weight.

     Note that `-1` correspond to the default terrain (which have a weight of `1.0`), and will thus be ignored if it appears in the keys.
-  - `"termination_points"": `[`int`](https://docs.godotengine.org/en/stable/classes/class_int.html) OR [`int`](https://docs.godotengine.org/en/stable/classes/class_int.html) [`Array`](https://docs.godotengine.org/en/stable/classes/class_array.html) (default : empty) :
+  - `"termination_points": `[`int`](https://docs.godotengine.org/en/stable/classes/class_int.html) OR [`int`](https://docs.godotengine.org/en/stable/classes/class_int.html) [`Array`](https://docs.godotengine.org/en/stable/classes/class_array.html) (default : empty) :

     A set of points that stop the computation if they are reached by the algorithm.
 Note that keys of incorrect types are ignored with a warning.
 ### Errors
 `1` is returned if :

 - One of the keys in `optional_params` is invalid.
 - `origin` is neither an [`int`](https://docs.godotengine.org/en/stable/classes/class_int.html), a [`PoolIntArray`](https://docs.godotengine.org/en/stable/classes/class_poolintarray.html) or a [`Array`](https://docs.godotengine.org/en/stable/classes/class_array.html).
 ### Example

 ```gdscript
 var dijkstra_map = DijkstraMap.new()
 dijkstra_map.add_point(0, 0)